MAIF/otoroshi/manual.next/src/main/paradox/entities/plugins.md

 * `Compile`: button to compile the body of the plugin.
 This mode only works in production mode.
 * `Plugin code`: the code of the plugin
 * `Script tags`: tags attached to the plugin
-* `Script metadatas`: metadatas attached to the plugin
+* `Script metadata`: metadata attached to the plugin

 ## Available plugins